Porsche: Hybrid and electric vehicles

 In 2010, Porsche launched the Cayenne S Hybrid and announced the Panamera S Hybrid, and launched the Porsche 918 sports car in 2014, which also features a hybrid system.
 Also a plug-in hybrid model called the Panamera S E-Hybrid was released in October 2013 in the United States and during the fourth quarter of 2013 in several European countries.

 Porsche developed a prototype electric Porsche Boxster called the Boxster E in 2011 and a hybrid version of the 911 called the GT3 R Hybrid, developed with Williams Grand Prix Engineering in 2010.

 In July 2014, Porsche announced the launch by the end of 2014 of the Porsche Cayenne S E-Hybrid a plug-in hybrid, which will displace the Cayenne S Hybrid from the lineup.
 The S E-Hybrid will be the first plug-in hybrid in the premium SUV segment and will allow Porsche to become the first automaker with three production plug-in hybrid models.

 In July 2017, Porsche installed its first 350 kW, 800V charging station, which the upcoming Porsche Mission E will use.
 As of 2017, the Porsche charging station is the fastest electric vehicle charging station in the world, being able to charge a Porsche Mission E up to 80% within 15 minutes.
 Porsche is also currently working with other manufacturers to make Porsche charging stations compatible with other electric vehicles.

-In August 2018, Porsche announced that the formerly named Mission E electric car will be named "Taycan" meaning 'leaping horse'.
-The prototype electric car is expected to be revealed in 2019 after its completion.
+In August 2018, Porsche announced that the formerly named Mission E electric car would be named "Taycan", meaning 'leaping horse'.
+The prototype electric car was expected to be revealed in 2019 after its completion.
+Porsche Taycan went on sale in 2020.